docker/machine/CONTRIBUTING.md

 ⚠   ️**NOTE THAT THIS FORK IS MAINTAINED FOR CRITICAL BUG FIXES AFFECTING RUNNING COSTS ONLY.
 NO OTHER CONTRIBUTIONS WILL BE ACCEPTED.**  ⚠️

+For more information on the fixes we have added to this fork please see the [docs](https://docs.gitlab.com/runner/executors/docker_machine.html#forked-version-of-docker-machine).

 # Contributing to machine